 The jawline and lower jaw bone are addressed in select cases.
 For some, a facelift (rhytidectomy) is the best way to improve this contour.
 In other cases, where the bony anatomy is very prominent, the bone must be shaved down (reduction mandibuloplasty).
 The chin area (mental prominence) is often a distinctly “masculine” feature, and can be reduced through a small incision on the inside of the lip or underneath the chin.
 The cheekbones (malar eminence) may be more flat in the “masculine” face than in the “feminine.”
 This area may be augmented with cheek implants or by microlipoinjection (facial fat grafting) using your own abdominal fat cells.

 Anyone who wants to change their facial features to a more “feminine” appearance may be a candidate for facial feminization.
 It is essential to recognize that many of the procedures used in facial feminization involve permanent changes to the face.
-Deciding to pursue facial feminization can be an important and meaningful step for transsexual patients.
+Deciding to pursue facial feminization can be an important and meaningful step for transgender patients.
 This decision, however, must be taken very seriously and requires a stable and healthy mental state, as well as a strong support network.
 We are happy to work with you throughout this important process.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.